kalinchernev/kalinchernev.github.io/content/post/admin-ui-gatsby-static-site-generator.md

 ### The result

 You have a modern toolchain of React, GraphQL, webpack and similar called Getsby, and you have a working Admin UI to manage your content when you're lazy to open your editor ;)

+Here's a [video to demonstrate the process](https://github.com/kalinchernev/kalinchernev.github.io/blob/blog/static/videos/netlify-cms-gatsby.mp4) from making a draft which is a pull request, opening a preview and then publishing the change which gets automatically deployed on the site.

 ![](/uploads/2017/08/16/Aug%2017%202017%2012-41%20AM.mp4)